terrancehah/whole-ios/docs/app-roadmap.md

 ---

-## Step 8: Onboarding Flow and Data Sync — ✅ COMPLETED
+## Step 8: Onboarding Flow and Data Sync —
 **Objective:** Guide new users through onboarding and save their data to Supabase.
 - [`OnboardingView.swift`](../Features/Onboarding/OnboardingView.swift) and [`OnboardingViewModel.swift`](../Features/Onboarding/OnboardingViewModel.swift) implement a multi-step onboarding process, including notification preferences and premium intro.
 - User profile and preferences are now saved using dedicated insert methods (`insertUserProfile`, `insertUserPreferences`) for new users.